 Upon admission to the Program, new students are assigned a faculty advisor who collaboratively directs all degree and curriculum decisions.
-Students and their faculty advisors meet initially in the incoming quarter to develop an official coursework plan of study that is signed by both the student and advisor.
+Students and their faculty advisors develop an official coursework plan of study that is signed by both the student and advisor and officially put on file.
 Students are also expected to meet with their faculty advisor minimally once each quarter during the remainder of their Program to discuss progress in the Program and career goals.
 All students also are required to schedule an annual performance feedback advisement.
-The annual performance feedback advisement meeting occurs in May or June.
 Students are responsible for scheduling all advisement and annual performance feedback meetings and are encouraged to seek out regular times to meet with their advisor for guidance on professional issues.
 Students are expected to keep their advisors updated on any substantial change or personal needs with regard to their degree program.
-Requests to change advisors due to degree program changes or personal interest are acceptable.